tamanna-a/genetics-notebooks/README.md

 Programs used:
 biopython

-## Gene mutation & Cancer
+## Gene mutation & Cancer Prediction
+**Task:**
-**Task:** Determine which mutations have high risk for developing neuroblastoma
+- Determine which mutations have high risk for developing neuroblastoma
-	Predict whether patient will progress to high risk based on their gene expressions data
+- Predict whether patient will progress to high risk based on their gene expressions data **(ML)**

 **Data** Mutations data, RNA expressions data, Clinical data